Find the best moving companies

 In addition to being registered with the Department of Transportation, all household moving companies are required to carry a minimum amount of insurance.
 Coverage varies from mover to mover, so be sure to ask for each company’s specific policy.
-The basic policy is often outlined in the carrier’s uShip profile, but they should also provide you with a written proof of their insurance coverage.
-This document is called a Certificate of Insurance.
-Confirming a mover’s insurance is easy: just look them up on SAFER or call the insurance company listed on the certificate.
-You should also be able to purchase additional insurance from the moving company, which is highly recommended.
+The basic policy is often outlined in the carrier’s uShip profile, but they should also provide you with written proof of their coverage.
+Confirming a mover’s insurance is easy: look them up on SAFER or call the insurance company listed on the certificate.
+You should also be able to purchase additional protection directly from the moving company.

 Confirm payment terms

 Before signing a contract, be sure that you are clear on the moving company’s terms of payment.
 There are several methods to pay the company, including uShip payments, cash, check and credit card.
 Make sure these details are worked out with your company and documented prior to your move, so no issues arise based on miscommunication.
 Most companies will require a deposit up front, with the rest of the payment due at the time of the move.
 The final price of your move should be very close to the estimate provided, unless the details of your move have changed.